numpy/numpy/doc/neps/nep-0028-website-redesign.rst

    that should be a requirement.
 Jekyll uses a combination of liquid templating and YAML to render HTML, and content is written in Markdown. i18n functionality is not native to Jekyll, but can be added easily.
+   One nice benefit of Jekyll is that it can be run automatically by GitHub Pages, so deployment via a CI system doesn't need to be implemented.
 2. *Hugo.* This is another well maintained option with 554 contributors, with contributions within the last month.
 Hugo is written in Go, and similar to Jekyll, has a simple to use CLI interface to generate static sites.
 Again,